 We observed significantly increased expression of the anti-inflammatory Th1 cytokines IL10 and TGFβ in infections with the laboratory isolate of E. falciformis.
-IL10 can counteract IFNγ and is expressed also in the spleen of chickens infected with Eimeria (Rothwell et al, 2000).
+IL10 can counteract with IFNγ and is also expressed in Eimeria-infected spleens of chicken(Rothwell et al, 2000).
 IL10 expression in the spleen could be indicative for an attempt to balance inflammation during E. falciformis laboratory isolate infection.
-A failure to established this inflamatory balance can lead to pronounced inflammation (Inagaki-Ohara et al, 2006).
-TGFβ showed elevated expression levels early in infection with E. ferrisi (3 and 5 dpi) and late in infections with the E. falciformis laboratory isolate (7 and 9 dpi).
-Considering an elevated level of IL6 expression, these finding could indicate the involvement of a Th17 pathway to control the infection events.
-TGFβ and IL6 play non redundant roles in the generation of IL17 from naïve CD4+ T cells of mouse (Sehrawat and Rouse, 2017)(Korn et al, 2009.
+A failure to established this inflammatory balance can lead to pronounced inflammation (Inagaki-Ohara et al, 2006).
+Tgfβ showed elevated expression levels early in infection with E. ferrisi (3 and 5 dpi) and late in infections with the E. falciformis laboratory isolate (7 and 9 dpi).
+The simultaneous elevation of Il6 expression levels, may indicate the involvement of a Th17 pathway to control the infection events.
+Tgfβ and Il6 play crucial roles in the generation of IL17 from naïve CD4+ T cells of mouse (Sehrawat and Rouse, 2017; Korn et al, 2009).
 IL17 in turn contributes to both immunopathology and parasite restriction during infection with E. falciformis (Stange, 2013).

-Induction of STAT6 in the spleen has been reported in several infections with intestinal parasites (Lee et al, 2013) Lopez et al, 2013).
-In addition to elevated expression of STAT6 we noticed significantly elevated expression of the major regulatory chemokines CxCL9 in infections with the laboratory isolate of E. falciformis.
-CxCL9 can be induced downstream of INFγ (Djamiatun et al, 2017; Hirako et al, 2016; Schmid et al, 2014) and is involved in recruitment and activation of effector T lymphocytes in the spleen as well as non lymphoid organs such as intestine in disease models including E. falciformis (Hardison et al, 2006; Khan et al, 2001; Schmid et al, 2014).
+In the spleen, induction of Stat6 expression has been reported in several infections with intestinal parasites (Lee et al, 2013, Lopez et al, 2013).
+In addition to elevated expression of Stat6 we noticed significantly elevated expression of the major regulatory chemokines CxCL9 in infections with the laboratory isolate of E. falciformis.
+CxCL9 can be induced downstream of INFγ (Djamiatun et al, 2017; Hirako et al, 2016; Schmid et al, 2014) and is involved in recruitment and activation of effector T lymphocytes in the spleen as well as in non-lymphoid organs such as intestine in disease models including E. falciformis (Hardison et al, 2006; Khan et al, 2001; Schmid et al, 2014).

-The apparent differences in immune response against the wild derived and the laboratory isolate of E. falciformis invite speculations about their origin.
-Such speculation should be qualified with the notion that we can not be sure what infection phenotype (pathology) the original E. falciformis BayerHaberkorn isolate had when it was derived.
-It is plausible, however, that the pathology before serial passaging resembled that observed in our the isolate we derived newly.
-In the laboratory the consequences of serial passage can be understood in terms of a selection experiment (Ebert, 1998).
+The apparent differences in immune response of the wild-derived and the laboratory isolate of E. falciformis invites to speculate about their origin.
+Unfortunately, we do not know the infection phenotype (pathology) of the original E. falciformis BayerHaberkorn isolate 60 years ago.
+It is plausible, however, that the pathology before serial passaging resembled that observed in our isolate.
+In the laboratory the consequences of serial passaging can be seen as a selection experiment (Ebert, 1998).
 In Eimeria artificial selection has been used to e.g. create attenuated “precoccious” stains, which undergo a faster development, are less pathogenic but still induce protective immunity against reinfections (McDonald and Ballingall, 1983; Shirley and Bellatti, 1988).

-Independent of the ultimate reasons for the difference in immunogenicity the conclusion can be drawn that the infections with the laboratory isolate E. falciformis might not be representative for parasite-host interaction in their ecological and evolutionary context.
-In addition to the description of infection dynamics, induced immune reactions and histopathology for a wild derived isolate of E. falciformis in comparison to the BayerHaberkorn we show that E. ferrisi possesses a short developmental cycle and low pathology.
-This update on the life cycle (Ankrom et al, 1975)with details on histopathology and immune reactions will increase the attractivity of this species as rodent infection model for Eimeria.
+Independent of the ultimate reasons for the difference in immunogenicity, we conclude that the infections with the laboratory isolate E. falciformis might not be representative for parasite-host interaction in their ecological and evolutionary context.
+In addition to the description of infection dynamics, induced immune reactions and histopathology for a wild derived isolate of E. falciformis in comparison to the BayerHaberkorn, we show that E. ferrisi possesses a short developmental cycle and low pathology.
+The characterisation of different Eimeria strains within the current study, including the Eimeria life cycle (Ankrom et al, 1975), histopathology and immune gene reactions mayincrease the attraction of this species as a rodent infection model for Eimeria.

 3. Material and Methods